uweschmitt/emzed/website/tour.rst

 individually.
 For getting (a lot of) details use the *Python* help system

 .. pycon::
-   help(batches.centwave) !noexec
+   help(batches.runCentwave) !noexec

+The return value ``tables`` is a  list containing three tables, you see them in the *variable explorer*.

 .. image:: tableListVarBrowser.png
    :scale: 50 %

+Please open
-The return value ``tables`` is a  list containing three tables.
-Please open the table list by double clicking the variable ``tables`` in the *variable explorer*.
+the table list by double clicking the variable ``tables`` in the *variable explorer*.